 Military Wedding Photographs in the Countryside

 I know a wedding is going to be interesting when our details form comes back with the theme as “Chaos/ 5 year old’s birthday party”!
-We couldn’t wait to take Beth & Mark’s countryside/ military wedding photographs.
+Therefore we couldn’t wait to take Beth & Mark’s countryside/ military wedding photographs.

-Beth’s bridesmaids had thoughtfully brought her breakfast in bed.
-They were now moving at a rapid rate about the house, inflating balloons, organising dresses, drinks, bunting and signposts.
-In the whirling chaos I thought I had lost the bride and caught her in a dark corner in front of a computer responding to urgent work emails!
+First Beth’s bridesmaids had thoughtfully brought her breakfast in bed.
+Secondly they were now moving at a rapid rate about the house, inflating balloons, organising dresses, drinks, bunting and signposts.
+Finally in the whirling chaos I thought I had lost the bride and caught her in a dark corner in front of a computer responding to urgent work emails!

 As with every family home the kitchen had turned into the hub of activity.
-The hair stylists were working their magic whilst Katy the bridesmaid expertly applied make up.
-Family members and guests buzzed around with breakfast, coffees and champagne in-between completing various wedding related tasks.
+Next the hair stylists were working their magic whilst Katy the bridesmaid expertly applied make up.
+At the same time family members and guests buzzed around with breakfast, coffees and champagne in-between completing various wedding related tasks.
 Everyone was involved in some aspect of the wedding and there was a lovely group feel to the morning.

 Military Wedding Groom Preparation Photographs

 Meanwhile Mark, his best men and grooms party were to be found preparing in the garden of the local pub.
 There were pieces of military uniform everywhere.
-Swords sat on the bar, stirrups were attached to super shiny boots and medals were mirror polished.
+Therefore swords sat on the bar, stirrups were attached to super shiny boots and medals were mirror polished.

 Mark seemed particularly relaxed and in his typically jovial mood led the chaps down the road to the church.